canonical/ubuntu-motd-server-operator/CONTRIBUTING.md

 ### Build the rock and charm

-Use [Rockcraft](https://documentation.ubuntu.com/rockcraft/stable/) to create an OCI image for the `ubuntu-motd-server` app, and then upload the image to a MicroK8s registry, which stores OCI archives so they can be downloaded and deployed.
+Use [Rockcraft](https://documentation.ubuntu.com/rockcraft/stable/) to create an OCI image for the `motd-server` app, and then upload the image to a MicroK8s registry, which stores OCI archives so they can be downloaded and deployed.

 Enable the MicroK8s registry: